 Laboratories require to be more flexible than ever due to the kind of work proceedings they deal with and in order to support that ability, every laboratory requires a Laboratory Information Management Software that can meet it needs today and tomorrow.
 The software needs to be a kind that allows you to easily manage your lab data, resources & workflows and drive automation by connecting your instrumentation & systems through open standards.

 Well, LIMS is a software system that is developed to support the laboratory operations.
 It is able to record, manage and store data for clinical laboratories and traditionally it is adept to send the lab test orders directly to lab instruments, track those orders and then record the results, usually to a searchable database.

 This software system is able to track specimens and workflows, cumulative data for research/business intelligence purposes, & ensure lab operations that the laboratory operations are in compliance with various standards and regulations.

-With the help of the LIMS software, laboratories functioning of processing bulk of samples for manufacturing, research and development (R&D), and clinical research get more effective and efficient.
-Meanwhile, out there you find many kind of labs, which can all benefit from LIMS, also known as Laboratory Management System (LMS), but most commonly, these are found in healthcare environment.
+With the help of the LIMS software, laboratory functioning of processing bulk of samples for manufacturing, research and development (R&D), and clinical research get more effective and efficient.
+Meanwhile, out there you find any kind of labs, which can all benefit from LIMS, also known as Laboratory Management System (LMS), but most commonly, these are found in the healthcare environment.
 Few other examples consists of: